jasemper/small_games/README.md

 till nwo it's just red blocks falling down and you need to escape these blocks

 ### wordrun
-a simple game to start leanrign a language. for now there are just a few german-english words, but it's easy to insert additional words into the code
+a simple game to start leanrign a language. for now there are just a few english-german and english-spanish words, but it's easy to insert additional words into the code